-A hallmark of the Register of Professional Archaeologists is a formal grievance procedure that allows for the investigation of complaints regarding the professional conduct of an RPA who has violated the Register’s Code of Conduct of Standards of Research Performance.
+A hallmark of the Register of Professional Archaeologists is a formal grievance procedure that allows for the investigation of complaints regarding the professional conduct of an RPA/RA who has violated the Register’s Code of Conduct of Standards of Research Performance.
 Please visit our page detailing our grievance process for more information.

-The SHA, SAA, and AIA all voted to become sponsors of the Register.
+The SHA, SAA, and AIA all voted to become sponsors of the our organization.
 Shortly after, the American Anthropological Association (AAA) also became a sponsor.
 Sponsorship means that these scholarly organizations endorse the mission of the Register of Professional Archaeologists, encourage their qualified members to register, and provide annual financial support.

 If you have additional questions about the Register of Professional Archaeologists, please visit our Frequently Asked Questions page.